nattanla/US_election/README.md

    - Cleaned and standardisesd historical U.S. election data across multiple years
    - Remove duplicate entries and unified inconsistent state/ county names
    - Create a new 'State + Party' field to enable accurate geo-mapping
-   - Calculated turnout rates and normalized results for fair comparison
+   - Calculated turnout rates and normalised results for fair comparison

 2. **Modeling (Power BI):**
    - Built measures for KPIs such as total voters, party percentages, and year-over-year change